redss/SimpleValueObjects/readme.md

 #### `ComparableObject`

 With `ComparableObject` you only implement comparison once, and all comparison and equality comparison logic are handled consistently.

-Again, you have to implement generating hash code yourself.
+You have to implement generating hash code yourself (see _generating hash codes_ section below).

 ```cs
 public class YearMonth : ComparableObject<YearMonth>